 If the wonder of the Incarnation is not gripping your heart or leading to joyful worship this Christmas season, how can you rediscover that joy?
 There is something that I feel all of us can do this Christmas that can bring that joy that overflows into all we do and experience this season.
 It is something we learn from the angels and shepherds in that old and familiar story found in Luke 2:8-14:

 “And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”

 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying,

 What did the angels bring?
-They brought good news that the Savior, Messiah, and Lord has been born, the fulfillment of the Old Testament prophecies.
+They brought the good news that the Savior, Messiah, and Lord has been born, the fulfillment of the Old Testament prophecies.
 What will the response be?
 Great joy.
 Why is there great joy?
 Because this baby would be given “the name Jesus because he will save his people from their sins” (Matthew 1:21).

 Share the Joy with Others

-Maybe this Christmas season as you share the truth about Jesus Christ with others you will then be able to sing those famous words from Joy to the World with real joy that overflows from your experience of receiving the gift of salvation found in Jesus Christ and helping someone else to accept that gift as well.
+Maybe this Christmas season, as you share the truth about Jesus Christ with others, you will then be able to sing those famous words from Joy to the World with real joy that overflows from your experience of receiving the gift of salvation found in Jesus Christ and helping someone else to accept that gift as well.

 Joy to the world, the Savior reigns!